TobikoData/sqlmesh/docs/reference/cli.md

 Options:
   -s, --start TEXT          The start datetime of the interval for which this
                             command will be applied.
   -e, --end TEXT            The end datetime of the interval for which this
                             command will be applied.
-  -f, --from TEXT           The environment to base the plan on rather than
+  --create-from TEXT        The environment to create the target environment
-                            local files.
+                            from if it doesn't exist.
+Default: prod.
   --skip-tests TEXT         Skip tests prior to generating the plan if they
                             are defined.
   -r, --restate-model TEXT  Restate data for specified models and models